 1. Give yourself enough time to adequately train

-It’s still February, which means there is still time to train for spring races.
-However, you should consider the timing between now and the actual race as well as the distance of the race.
-If you are planning to run a 5k and have already been running a few times a week, you could sign up for a late March race.
+As you plan your spring racing goal, you should consider the timing between now and the actual race as well as the distance of the race.
+If you are planning to run a 5k for fun and have already been running a few times a week, you don’t need much more time to train.
 However, training for something like a marathon takes about 14-18 weeks of training depending on how much running you have done this winter.
 Give yourself enough time to include a taper as well.

 2. Be flexible

-It’s still winter right now which means many of us are still dealing with winter weather.
+The weather is still all over the place right now which means many of us are still dealing with winter weather.
 As you decide on your goal race, keep in mind that you may not be able to run quite as much as you want, or you may end up having to move around your workouts.
 Flexibility is key, especially this time of year.

 3. Set a realistic goal